Want to improve yourself and your life? This list of ideas will help you do exactly that!

 65. Take more courses to keep you motivated

 Changing your life and self-developing the lifestyle you want to have is great.
 But once pumped up to do stuff… how long does it take before you talk yourself out of it?
 To stay motivated, take courses that keep you inspired and give you extra ideas.
-Skillshare offers you two months free access to all of their amazing courses on their platform.
+Skillshare offers you free access to all of their amazing courses on their platform.

 66. Have a specific action plan for achieving your goals

-And when I say “specific,” I mean you should put down dates, timeslots, specific actions to take, and outcome to follow.
+And when I say “specific,” I mean you should put down dates, timeslots, specific actions to take, and the outcome to follow.
 As specific as you could get.

 67. Find your mentor